pfertyk/blog/content/009-vim-for-sane-people.md

 command!
 XmlPrettyPrint :%!xmllint --format - command!
-JsonPrettyPrint :%!python -m json.tool command!
-Bd :bp<bar>bd#
+JsonPrettyPrint :%!python -m json.tool
 ```

-First 2 lines create a mapping for moving the current line up and down (unfortunately, since I mapped Alt key, it only works in GVim).
+First 2 lines create a mapping for moving the current line up and down (unfortunately, since I mapped the `Alt` key, it only works in GVim).

-Next we tell Vim to always highlight the current line, always show the line numbers, automatically reload the files if they were modified outside of Vim, hide the meny bar (GVim only) and do not display the intro message when starting Vim.
+Next we tell Vim to always highlight the current line, always show the line numbers, automatically reload the files if they were modified outside of Vim, hide the menu bar (for GVim) and not to display the intro message on startup.

 Sometimes the line you are editing will not fit in the window and will instead be wrapped.
 Using `gj` and `gk` lets you navigate through such lines (instead of moving to the next line, pressing `j` will move the cursor down, but still in the same line; that's the behavior you can expect from a normal editor).

 If you work with JSON and XML files, you might want to format them.
-That's what the next 2 commands do.
+That's what the next 2 commands do (you need to install `json.tool` module and `xmllint` for them to work).

-Finally, the `Bd` command closes the current buffer (removes it from buffer list) without closing the current window.
-I find that command to be very helpful.

 ### Summary